apoorvapendse/DApp-Buy-Me-A-Coffee/README.md

 ## Buy Me a Coffee DApp - Smart Contract

 Welcome to the Buy Me a Coffee decentralized application (DApp) smart contract repository!
 This Solidity smart contract enables end users you to buy the deployer virtual coffees through Ethereum blockchain transactions.
-Contributors can show their support by sending Ether to content creators, while creators can easily track and withdraw their received funds.
+Contributors can show their support by sending Ether to content creators, while creators can withdraw their received funds.

 ## Deployer view
 ![image](https://github.com/apoorvapendse/DApp-Buy-Me-A-Coffee/assets/102853901/fab2025f-c737-4530-ab5f-df0370841f3a)